Meike-K/hello_genomics_calc_py36/README.md

 ...
 ```

-If you wand / need to read the parameters without [fastgenomics-py], the process looks like this:
+If you want / need to read the parameters without [fastgenomics-py], the process looks like this:

-1. Read the parameters section of manifest.json - this contains the parameters and default values as described above.
+1. Read the "Parameters" section of manifest.json - this contains the parameters and default values as described above.
-1. Look at /fastgenomics/config/parameters.json, if this file does not exist you can use the default values.
+1. Look at /fastgenomics/config/parameters.json, if this file does not exist you can use default values.
 1. If the file does exist - read it and overwrite values from the manifest with the values from this file.
 The file is a dictionary.

 **parameters.json Details**
-Each key in the json object corresponds to the name, you defined in your manifest.json, e.g. `delimiter`.
+Each key in the json object corresponds to the name you have defined in your application's manifest.json, e.g. `delimiter`.
-In contrast to the `manifest.json` describing the app, the `parameters.json` defines the parameter values that are used in the current instance of the app.
+In contrast to the `manifest.json` describing the app, the `parameters.json` defines the parameter values that are used in the current execution of the app.
 For different datasets and workflows these values could be changed by the users later.
 Initially, the values should be set to the default as described in manifest.json.

 **Hints:**